chisumo2016/portfolio-application/Installation.md

 ## Display the UI Create
     - Display the form and store in database .
     - Let us use the Login.vue file
-    - Add the logic in store method inside the controller
+    - Add the logic in store method inside the skillController
     - Open the filsystems.php  FILESYSTEM_DISK put in env. file

+    - Add the logic in store method inside the projectController Load the skill as well in create method
+    - Create the UI  for create a projects
+    - Add logic insidee the controller